-Program Advocates at the College of William and Mary are part-time student staff members responsible for duties as assigned both in and out of the Programming Resource Center (PRC).
+Program Advocates at the William & Mary are part-time student staff members responsible for duties as assigned both in and out of the Programming Resource Center (PRC).
 The summer Program Advocate (PA) is a member of the Residence Life staff reporting directly to the Assistant Director for Community Development, the Associate Director for Community Development, the Associate Vice President for Student Affairs (Campus Living) and Director of Residence Life and ultimately to the Vice President for Student Affairs.

 Community Development and Event and Activity Planning